 - <initialization>, XML node, optional parameter.
 In this xml-node,the following xml sub-nodes can be specified: - - integer, optional field, number of samples to be generated, which is same as the number of model evaluation.
-Default: 2000. - <initialSeed>, integer, optional field, initial seeding of random number generator for stochastic perturbations;

-- <type>, string (case insensitive), optional field, specifies whether this optimizer performs maximization or minimization.
+Default: 2000. - <initialSeed>, integer, optional field, initial seeding of random number generator for stochastic perturbations; - <type>, string (case insensitive), optional field, specifies whether this optimizer performs maximization or minimization.
 Available options are 'max' and 'min'.
+Default: Min;

-Default: Min; - <thresholdTrajRemoval>, float, optional field, this will be used to determine the convergence of different optimization trajectories on each other when multiple trajectories is handled by <SPSA>.
+- <thresholdTrajRemoval>, float, optional field, this will be used to determine the convergence of different optimization trajectories on each other when multiple trajectories is handled by <SPSA>.
 When one trajectory comes within tolerance of a point on another trajectory, the first will be removed in interest of the second.
 Note that this value is calculated as Euclidean distance in a normalized 0 to 1 cubic domain, not the original input space domain.

-- TargetEvaluation>, XML node, required parameter, represents the container where the model evaluations are stored.
-From a practical point of view, this XML node must contain the name of a data object defined in the DataObjects> block (see Section 14).
-The object here specified must be input as Output> in the Steps that employ this optimization strategy.
-The SPSA> optimizer accepts "DataObjects" of type "PointSet" only; - <objectVar>, XML node, required parameter.
+- <writeSteps>, string, optional field, specifies how often the current optimal point should be stored to the solution export.
+Options are 'every', in which case each new optimal point will be stored in the solution export; or 'final', in which case only the most optimal point found during the simulation will be stored in the solution export.
+Default: every; - <TargetEvaluation>, XML node, required parameter, represents the container where the model evaluations are stored.
+From a practical point of view, this XML node must contain the name of a data object defined in the <DataObjects> block (see Section 12).
+The object here specified must be input as <Output> in the Steps that employ this optimization strategy.
+The <SPSA> optimizer accepts "DataObjects" of type "PointSet" only; - <objectVar>, XML node, required parameter.
 The objective variable to be optimized.
 This variable must be output of the DataObject specified in <TargetEvaluation>. - <Sampler>, XML node, optional parameter, represents a Sampler (Forward) that can be used to initialize the starting points for the trajectories of some of the variables.
-From a practical point of view, this XML node must contain the name of a Sampler (Forward) defined in the <Samplers> block (see Section 12.1).
+From a practical point of view, this XML node must contain the name of a Sampler (Forward) defined in the <Samplers> block (see Section 10.1).
 The Sampler will be used to initialize the trajectories' initial points for some of the variables.
-For example, if the Sampler here specified "samples" only 2 variables over 5, the <initial> XML node (see below) is required only for the remaining 3 variables. - <Function>, XML node, optional parameter, indicates the external function where the constraints are stored.
-From a practical point of view, this XML node must contain the name of a function defined in the <Functions> block (see Section 18).
-This external function must contain a method called "constrain", which returns 1 for inputs satisfying the constraints and 0 otherwise. - Preconditioner>, XML node, optional parameter, provides a model that can be used as a preconditioner in Multilevel optimization calculations.
-Only affects optimizers with a multilevel> node.
-As many preconditioners as desired can be added to the optimizer, each defined with a Preconditioner> node.
-From a practical point of view, this XML node must contain the name of an ExternalModel> defined in the Models> block (see Section 17.4).
-In multilevel optimization, the preconditioner is attached to a particular subspace.
-Whenever subspaces that are "higher" (early in sequence>) are perturbed, before moving to a lower subspace, the preconditioner will be called to provide a new value for each variable in the lower subspace.
-For example, if an input space is divided into one subspace ' subx ' with the input variable x and another subspace ' suby ' with input variable y, and if the sequence is specified as ' subx , suby ', and a preconditioner is attached to subspace ' suby ', then when a step is taken for subspace ' subx ', the preconditioner will provide a new value for y before starting a convergence search for y.
+For example, if the Sampler here specified "samples" only 2 variables over 5, the <initial> XML node (see below) is required only for the remaining 3 variables. - Function>, XML node, optional parameter, indicates the external function where the constraints are stored.
+From a practical point of view, this XML node must contain the name of a function defined in the Functions> block (see Section 16).
+This external function must contain a method called "constrain", which returns 1 for inputs satisfying the constraints and 0 otherwise.

+before moving to a lower subspace, the preconditioner will be called to provide a new value for each variable in the lower subspace.
+For example, if an input space is divided into one subspace ' $\operatorname{subx'}$ ' with the input variable x and another subspace ' $\operatorname{suby'}$ ' with input variable y, and if the sequence is specified as ' $\operatorname{subx'}$, $\operatorname{suby'}$, and a preconditioner is attached to subspace ' $\operatorname{suby'}$, then when a step is taken for subspace ' $\operatorname{subx'}$, the preconditioner will provide a new value for y before starting a convergence search for y.